OPEN-NEXT/wp2.2_docs/docs/dashboard-features-2021-08.md

     * "there has been a steady increase in contributions over time"
     * "Individuals other than originators have modified it"
     * "if you contribute to this project, you can get x badge"
-* Include tooltips and explanations for different aspects of the dashboard
+* Tooltips and pop up explanations for different aspects of the dashboard
 * Way for a project/user to flag if they're actively looking for contributors/projects to contribute to
-* How editable are the files in this repository?
+* Are files editable?
 * Use of open file formats vs proprietary ones
 * How often is documentation updated/maintained?
 * Number of users who have built this hardware
 * "Typical skills of users"
   * profile of file types edited by the user (e.g. 75% SolidWorks, 20% python and 5% markdown)

+## types of needs

+Of the all the features listed above, how to map them into different information needs to be satisfied by the dashboard?

+* Activity level
+* Community organisation
+* Contributor profiles
+  * Such as the skills contributors have demonstrated or want to learn/practice
+* Documentation completeness
+* General popularity
+* New contributor friendliness
-*
+* Skills
+  * Such as skills wanted or used by a project